k0sproject/k0s/docs/system-requirements.md

 # System requirements

-These are the k0s system requirements.
+Verify that your environment meets the system requirements for k0s.

 ## Hardware

-The following table shows the minimum HW requirements.
-All values are approximations and results may vary.
+The minimum hardware requirements for k0s detailed below are approximations and thus results may vary.

 | Role                | Virtual CPU (vCPU)     | Memory (RAM)             |
 |---------------------|------------------------|--------------------------|